frypatch/The-Price-of-Remembering/book/CHAPTER_08.md

 Back in my small, rented room, I retrieved Auri’s book.
 Its plain, weathered cover concealed a strange warmth and a faint sense of rightness.
 Not everyone would sense that warmth, but I imagined Auri had known it the moment she placed the book in my hands.

 I worked quickly, binding it with a sympathetic thread marked faintly with my own blood.
-A tool needs to be tied to its maker, and I intended this book to serve a singular purpose: to disappear.
+A tool needs to be tied to its maker.
+I intended this book to serve only one purpose, which was to disappear.

 The next day, I approached Lorren’s Giller, Dystrol, holding the book as though it had been unearthed from a dusty corner of some forgotten collection.
 “A donation,” I said, tracing its etched scrollwork as I spoke.
 I murmured something about the Amyr while his practiced, neutral face gave away nothing.
 The only sign was the smallest hesitation when his fingers touched the cover, just a slight pause and a momentary tightness in his grip.